CodeInAVan/cicd-oidc-authentication/pipeline-examples/gcp/README.md

 - docker        - example dockerfile for rackspace tooling container used to execute python terraform wrapper.
 - images        - screen shots used in this readme
-- layers/       - example terraform that can be executed by the circleci or github workflows to create a test resource an confirm OIDC is working.
+- layers/       - example terraform that can be executed by the circleci or github workflows to read a test resource an confirm OIDC is working.

 Assumes the cloud-provider-setup has been completed.